 • The consequences of Medicaid expansion under the Affordable Care Act for police arrests Jessica T. Simes and Jaquelyn L. Jahn, January, 2022“We observe the largest negative differences for drug arrests: we find a 25-41% negative difference in drug arrests in the three years following Medicaid expansion, compared to non-expansion counties.”

-• Recent studies shed light on what reproductive "choice" looks like in prisons and jails Prison Policy Initiative, December, 2021“Two recent studies reveal that abortion and contraception access varies greatly between states -- and that abortion access for incarcerated people is related to broader state policies.”
+• report thumbnail Recent studies shed light on what reproductive "choice" looks like in prisons and jails Prison Policy Initiative, December, 2021“Two recent studies reveal that abortion and contraception access varies greatly between states -- and that abortion access for incarcerated people is related to broader state policies.”

 • Association of Incarceration With Mortality by Race From a National Longitudinal Cohort Study Benjamin J. Bovell-Ammon et al, December, 2021“Experiencing an incarceration in adulthood was associated with lower life expectancy for Black but not for non-Black participants.
 Our study confirmed known racial disparities in rates of incarceration and life expectancy.”